RohanAlexander/telling_stories_with_data/_book/10-on_writing.md

-### Other
+### Brevity, typos, and grammar

+Brevity is important.
+Partly this because you are writing for the reader, not yourself, and your reader has other priorities.
+But it is also because as the writer it focuses you to consider what your most important points are, how you can best support them, and where your arguments are weakest.
+Jean Chrétien, the Canadian Prime Minister from 1993 to 2003, describes how '[t]o allow me to get to the heart of an issue quickly, I asked the officials to summarize their documents in two or three pages and attach the rest of the materials as background information.
+I soon discovered that this was a problem only for those who didn't really know what they were talking about.' [@jeanchretien, p.
+105].

+This experience is not unique to Canada.
+For instance, the former British Conservative cabinet member, Oliver Letwin, describes there as being 'a huge amount of terrible guff, at huge, colossal, humungous length coming from some departments' and how he asked 'for them to be one quarter of the length'.
+He found that that 'the first time I did this there was shock at the idea and I think disbelief that anyone could possibly produce the same paper at one quarter of the length.
+It came back a few days later one quarter of the length, with of course nothing important lost.' [@institueforgovernment].

+Churchill himself asked for brevity during the Second World War, saying 'the discipline of setting out the real points concisely will prove an aid to clearer thinking'.
+And one of the foundations of Amazon, one of the world's largest companies, is clear text. with Jeff Bezos  asking for '[w]ell structured, narrative text... [which] forces better thought and better understanding of what's more important than what, and how things are related.'

+@zinsser goes further and describes 'the secret of good writing' being 'to strip every sentence to its cleanest components.'
+Every sentence should be simplified to its essence.
+And every word that does not contribute should be removed.

-Typos and other grammatical mistakes affect the credibility of your claims.
-If the reader can't trust you to use a spell-checker, then why should they trust you to use logistic regression?
-Microsoft Word has a fantastic spell-checker that is much better than what is available for R Markdown: copy/paste your work into there, look for the red lines and fix them in your R Markdown.
-Then look for the green lines and think about if you need to fix them in your R Markdown.
-If you don't have Word, then Google Docs is pretty good and so is Apple's Pages.
+Typos and other grammatical mistakes affect the credibility of claims.
+If the reader cannot trust you to use a spell-checker, then why should they trust you to use logistic regression?
+Microsoft Word and Google Docs are useful here for their spell-checkers: copy/paste from R Markdown, look for the red and green lines, and fix them in R Markdown.

-A few other general tips that I have stolen from various people including the Reserve Bank of Australia's style guide:
+Here we are not worried about the n-th degree of grammatical content.
+Instead, we are interested in 'the grammatical principles of one's native language in conversation and in reading' [@stephenking, p.
+118].
+The way to develop that comfort is by reading a lot, and asking others to read your work also.

+Unnecessary words, typos, and grammatical issues should be removed from papers with a fanatical zeal.

+### Rules

+A variety of authors have established rules for writing, including famously, @politicsandtheenglishlanguage:

+- Never use a metaphor, simile or other figure of speech which you are used to seeing in print.
+- Never use a long word where a short one will do.
+- If it is possible to cut a word out, always cut it out.
+- Never use the passive where you can use the active.
+- Never use a foreign phrase, a scientific word or a jargon word if you can think of an everyday English equivalent.
+- Break any of these rules sooner than say anything outright barbarous.

+And these were reimagined by @johnsontheeconomist.

+A further remaining, focused on telling stories with data, could be:

+- Focus on the reader and their needs.
+Everything else is comment.
-- Think about what you are writing.
-Aim to write everything as though it were on the front page of the newspaper, because one day it could be.
+- Write as though your work will be on the front page of a newspaper.
+Because it could be.
-- Be concise.
-Remove as many words as possible.
+- Be concise and direct, by removing as many words as possible, establishing and then relying on a logical structure.
-- Be direct.
-Think about the structure of your story and identify the key pieces of information and arrange them so that your paper flows logically from one to the next.
-You should use sub-headings if you need.
-- Be precise.
-For instance, the stock-market didn't improve or worsen, it rose or fell.
-Distinguish levels from rates of change.
-- Be clear.
+- Using words precisely, for instance a stock-market rises or falls, it does not improve or worsen.
 - Write simply.
 - Use short sentence where possible.
 - Avoid jargon.

-You should break these rules when you need to.
-But the only way to know whether you need to break a rule is to know the rules in the first instance.